-Works to support implementation of the WSBA's Diversity and Inclusion Plan, support systemically underrepresented groups to enter and stay in the profession, and raise awareness in the community through collaboration and coalition building.
-This Committee comprises members of the WSBA Board of Governors and the wider WSBA membership who work with staff to review, advise and implement policy, programs and activities of the WSBA that promote a culture of inclusion.
-Appointment is for a two-year term.
+Works to advance diversity, equity and inclusion (DEI) and address the problems of bias, systemic inequities and underrepresentation in the legal profession.
+This Council comprises members of the WSBA Board of Governors, bar members, judicial officers, law students and members of the public who work with staff to review, advise and implement policy, programs and activities of the WSBA that promote DEI.
+The Council prioritizes working in partnership with Minority Bar Associations and others working to advance DEI.
+Appointment is for a two-year term that can be renewed for another term.